preetisawant/cloud-foundry/cfee_faq.md

 {: #isolation}

 You have two hardware options on the type of Kubernetes infrastructure into which the CFEE instance is deployed: _Virtual shared_ or _Virtual dedicated_ hardware.
 With _Virtual shared_ hardware, the worker nodes (into which the Cloud Foundry platform container is deployed) is distributed between you and other IBM customers.
 With _Virtual dedicated_ the worker nodes are hosted on hardware that is dedicated exlusively to your account.
 Note that in both cases, _Virtual shared_ and _Virtual dedicated_, each worker node is single-tenant to the customer.
 This means that the Cloud Foundry cells in which applications run are not shared with other customers.

+## Can a CFEE operate within an isolated network?
+{: #isolation}

+Yes.
+Starting with version 2.2.0, IBM® Cloud Foundry Enterprise Environment (CFEE) instances can operate inside an isolated networks that protects and secures the environment from external threats.
+See [Operating in an isolated network](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-isolated-network#isolated-network) documentation for more details.

 ## Can I scale the capacity of a CFEE?
 {: #scaling}